caiobessa/javascript-concepts/README.md

 ## Prototype

 - That variable can be only use in "function constructor" (key word new )
+- You can add value to a prototy any time, and all objects you recive that object.

 ```javascript
 function Person(firstname, lastname) {